7 days in Philippines Itinerary

 Coron, Busuanga Island — 2 nights

 Coron tourism has developed around its dive spots, with coral reefs and 10 preserved Japanese underwater shipwrecks to explore.On the 19th (Wed), take your sightseeing to a higher altitude at Mt Tapyas, contemplate the waterfront views at Kayangan Lake, and then explore the activities along Twin Lagoon.
-Get ready for a full day of sightseeing on the next day: get outside with Outdoor Activities.
+Get ready for a full day of sightseeing on the next day: take a memorable tour with Tours.

 To find maps, traveler tips, where to stay, and tourist information, refer to the Coron travel itinerary planner.